The most common skin problems we see locally in our cats and dogs are:

-Skin diseases are one of the commonest problems noticed by pet owners, the skin is one of the largest organs of the body and as it is on the outside it is subject to a lot of wear and tear, luckily it has many defensive mechanisms which help it stay healthy and functional.
+Skin diseases are one of the most common problems noticed by pet owners.
+The skin is one of the largest organs of the body and as it is on the outside it is subject to a lot of wear and tear, luckily it has many defensive mechanisms which help it stay healthy and functional.
 Occasionally things do go wrong and they develop symptoms like itchy coats or red skin which lets us know they need some help to make them comfortable again.

 The skin and ears are often affected by the same problems, some dogs with a skin allergy may only have one ear which is recurrently itchy or uncomfortable, and it is common for an allergy to make a dog more susceptible to skin infections with bacteria.

-Ear mite infections in cats aren’t as common as they once were; if you have an older cat with an ear problem it is more likely to be an infection (bacterial/yeast) rather than ear mites.
+Ear mite infections in cats are not as common as they once were; if you have an older cat with an ear problem it is more likely to be an infection (bacterial/yeast) rather than ear mites.

 What are they?

 Rashes and itches are among the most common things owners will notice happening with their pet’s skin.
-Everybody can feel a little bit uncomfortable in hot weather and pets with mild skin problems may become itchy when they otherwise wouldn’t scratch.
-A trip to the groomers can also cause your pet to become itchy, the skin will be slightly rubbed by things like clippers or combs and this may be sufficient to make the skin irritated.
+Everybody can feel a little bit uncomfortable in hot weather and pets with mild skin problems may become itchy when they otherwise would not scratch.
+A trip to the groomers can also cause your pet to become itchy, as the skin will be slightly rubbed by things like clippers or combs which may be sufficient to make the skin irritated.

-Never under estimate the ability of fleas to make a pet become itchy, in some pets may it only take a few of these little pests to make them miserable.
+Never underestimate the ability of fleas to make a pet itchy, in some pets it may only take a few of these little pests to make them miserable.
 The flea bite itself can be an irritation, if your pet is unfortunate enough to also have an allergy to the flea saliva then things can become very uncomfortable.

-Even if you only see one flea on your pet, it is well worth while using a good quality Flea product to remove the fleas before they have the chance to set up residence in your home.
-Fleas are very hardy; their breeding cycle contains a number of stages which can’t be killed by commonly available chemical treatments, once they establish an infestation in a home they can take a very long time to eliminate.
+Even if you only see one flea on your pet, it is well worthwhile using a good quality Flea product to remove the fleas before they have the chance to set up residence in your home.
+Fleas are very hardy; their breeding cycle contains a number of stages which cannot be killed by commonly available chemical treatments.
+Once they establish an infestation in a home they can take a very long time to eliminate.

-Are a common cause of itchy pets.
-An allergy is caused by an unusual reaction of the immune system with a commonly found item in the pets environment; it may either be floating in the air (pollens, spores), be something that contacts the skin (plants, wool) or something eaten (beef, wheat).
+Allergies are a common cause of itchy pets.
+An allergy is caused by an unusual reaction of the immune system with a commonly found item in the pets environment.
+It may either be floating in the air (pollen, spores), be something that contacts the skin (plants, wool) or something eaten (beef, wheat).
 It takes time and repeated exposure to an item for an allergy to develop and it is less common in pets under a year of age.
-A very itchy pet with a warm red flushed skin and no other symptoms may be showing signs of an allergy.
-Sometimes the allergy may only affect specific areas of the skin, only the feet or the ears may be red and itchy.
+A very itchy pet with warm red-flushed skin and no other symptoms may be showing signs of an allergy.
+Sometimes the allergy may only affect specific areas of the skin; only the feet or the ears may be red and itchy.

-Allergies tend to be life long in pets and will flair up and settle down, depending on whether or not it has been exposed to what is causing the reaction, there are a number of drugs and treatments which can be used to control but not cure an allergy.
+Allergies tend to be lifelong in pets and will flair up and settle down depending on whether or not they have been exposed to what is causing the reaction.
+There are a number of drugs and treatments which can be used to control but not cure an allergy.
 In many cases medication will need to be used periodically over the pets life to keep it comfortable.

 Hair loss can be a complicated problem in some cases and may require some form of testing to get to the root of the problem.

 Small sores can be due to trauma, infection or neoplasia.
-Any sore which is not being self damaged by the pet and doesn't heal within two to four weeks should be considered unusual and be examined by your Vet, the skin can usually heal most small sores quickly anything that persists may need a some professional advise.
+Any sore which is not being self damaged by the pet and does not heal within two to four weeks should be considered unusual and be examined by your Vet.
+The skin can usually heal most small sores quickly, anything that persists may need professional advice.

-Most owners discover their pet has an ear problem when they see their pet shaking it's head a lot or holding the ear down on the sore side, closer examination finds a very red inner ear or a bad odour.
-Some pet owners think the ears may be painful, because the pet makes a groaning sound when their ears are rubbed; the groaning sound may indicate the ear is a little itch and the dog enjoys having them rubbed, a truly painful ear will make the pet wince, pull away from contact or make a yelping vocalisation.
+Most owners discover their pet has an ear problem when they see their pet shaking its head a lot or holding the ear down on the sore side; closer examination finds a very red inner ear or a bad odour.
+Some pet owners think the ears may be painful because the pet makes a groaning sound when their ears are rubbed; the groaning sound may indicate the ear is a little itchy and the dog enjoys having them rubbed.
+A truly painful ear will make the pet wince, pull away from contact or make a yelping vocalisation.

-Pets can develop one off or recurrent troubles with their ears, problems may range from itchy ears, to smelly and sometimes quite painful ears; if there is a recurrent ear problem it usually means there is something else making the ear prone to infection, that will need to be corrected to keep the infections from happening again.
+Pets can develop one off or recurrent troubles with their ears.
+Problems may range from itchy ears, to smelly and sometimes quite painful ears.
+If there is a recurrent ear problem it usually means there is something else making the ear prone to infection that will need to be corrected to prevent future infections.